chargus/chargus.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher beginning work with [Julien Tailleur](https://physics.mit.edu/faculty/julien-tailleur/), [Frederic van Wijland](https://sites.google.com/site/fvanwijland/), and [Leticia Cugliandolo](https://www.lpthe.jussieu.fr/~leticia/) in January 2023.
+I am a postdoctoral researcher working with [Julien Tailleur](https://physics.mit.edu/faculty/julien-tailleur/) and [Frederic van Wijland](https://sites.google.com/site/fvanwijland/) at the Université Paris Cité.
 My research interests include soft and active matter, molecular simulation, machine learning, and quantum computation.
-A common theme motivating much of my work is the study of how collective phenomena emerge out of individual dynamics, particularly in driven and living systems.
+A common theme motivating much of my work is the study of how collective phenomena emerge out of individual dynamics, particularly in active and living systems.

 I earned my PhD in chemical engineering from UC Berkeley, where I worked in the group of [Kranthi Mandadapu](http://www.cchem.berkeley.edu/kranthi/).
 My PhD research focused on the statistical physics of transport phenomena in active matter; that is, systems made up of self-propelled particles.
 Before that, I worked at [D. E. Shaw Research](https://www.deshawresearch.com/) in New York City, using high-accuracy quantum chemistry calculations to train classical force fields, which in turn are used in molecular dynamics simulations of herculean size and duration.
 More details can be found in [my CV](docs/cory_hargus_cv.pdf).